harryseo1992/Pycharm-For-Dummies/index.md

 {: .label .label-blue }
     Useful hints and tips

-Jagon or command
-{: .label .label-black }
-    The highlighted word is a jargon or command.
-Check the Glossary section to find out its meaning

 Each guide will have steps and a screenshot / screenshots to follow through the steps to provide more detail.
 For example: